While the name has evolved over the years the wine itself is still a Trader Joe's top pick! The La Sonriente Garnacha from the Calatayud.

-The La Paca Garnacha is available exclusively at Trader Joe's and sells for $6.99.
-Imported by Evaki Inc.
+The La Sonriente Garnacha is available exclusively at Trader Joe's and sells for just $6.99.
+It is imported by Evaki Inc.

 The best vineyards of Calatayud are situated high on the hillsides, where, despite the poor gravelly soil, the vines produce the finest grapes possible in this arid and desolate region.
 Only the ripest clusters are chosen, thus producing a wine of considerable depth and finesse including intense aromas of sweet cherries and dark plums.

-The 2014 La Paca Garnacha begins with a deep aroma of red cherry, cranberry and other red berries along with a little wintergreen and a touch of baking spice.
-The medium-bodied wine starts with ripe red fruit in the mouth but an excellent earthiness takes over mid-palate.
-There’s also plenty of tasty herbal notes and some nice minerality.
-The whole thing is wonderfully balanced and has a subtle complexity to it which is one of the things we love so much about Garnacha from this region.
+The whole thing is quite well balanced and has a subtle complexity to it which is one of the things we love so much about Garnacha from this region.
 Where else can you find all this for only $7?
 It ends long, dry and a bit grippy with more earthiness, sweet fruit notes and even a long-lasting hint of root beer.
 Still fabulous once it has some to breathe!